harshmalvi67/Flash_Chat/README.md

 Firebase is used as the backend.

-Which allows the user to chat with the user registered on the App.
+The app allows the user to chat with the user registered on the App.

 Users have to register themselves on the App using an Email id.